gabrielenava/DynaSoRS/README.md

 make install
 ```

 In order to use the library, add to the MATLAB path the `path/where/the/installed/dynasors/package/is`.
+A script called `startupDynasors.m` is generated automatically inside the `build` folder.
+Run the script once to permanently add the (installed) `+dynasors` package to the MATLAB path.

 ## Tests